 There are 22 rooms and suites.
 Each is unique, but most have exposed stonework, charming wooden-beamed ceilings, and either wooden or terracotta-tile floors.
 Furnishing combines antiques with modern sofas and armchairs in earthy shades of cream and beige.
 Beds have luxurious Coco-Mat mattresses and duvets.

-We stayed in a lovely Superior Loft room.
+We stayed in a lovely Two level Superior room.
 Downstairs, the narrow but light and airy double-height sitting room had a sofa, corner fireplace, and French doors opening onto a sea-view balcony.
 The tiled bathroom had a Jacuzzi tub, fluffy white RKF towels, and a horde of Apivita toiletries.
 Wooden stairs led up to a cosy mezzanine, with its comfy double bed tucked under a sloping beamed ceiling.
 We also loved the spacious Loft Suite.
 Directly under the eaves, it had a sloped wooden ceiling, colourful Persian rugs and a private stone balcony with glorious open sea views.